City of Manchester, NH Official Web Site

 Wednesday Evening Book Club - 2025-2026

 Do you like talking about books as much as you enjoy reading them?
 Join our Wednesday Evening Book Club!
 Selections are chosen by the group, and include fiction, nonfiction and biography.
-We try to offer titles that are available in a wide variety of formats (large print, audiobook on CD, ebook, etc.) whenever possible.
-You can borrow a print copy of the current selection by going to the circulation desk at the main library.
 Call 603-624-6550 x 7620 for more information.
 Meeting dates and times are subject to change.

 Click here to jump to the Brown Bag Book Club list!